Ref. No. FOI18829 - Request For Information -

 However, under the duty to provide information and assistance in accordance with section 16 of FOIA, we can provide the following information which may assist you in this matter.

 Ordnance Survey received a similar request for information under reference FOI17776.
-I am pleased to be able to provide you with the attached details of cyber attacks (xlsx) in response to FOI17776, in which we provided details of cyber-attacks between March 2016 to April 2017, in particular the number of cyber attacks, and the type of attacks is provided for this time period.
-View the full response to FOI17776.
+I am pleased to be able to provide you with the details of cyber attacks in response to FOI17776, in which we provided details of cyber-attacks between March 2016 to April 2017, in particular the number of cyber attacks, and the type of attacks is provided for this time period.

 In addition to the above, your request asks us to ‘please detail whether any of these attacks successful of blocked’.
 It would be useful if you could provide an explanation or definition to clarify this part of your request, in particular, if you mean cyber-attacks successfully blocked or cyber-attacks successful in getting through our infrastructure.
 The reason we ask for clarification is to ensure that we understand exactly what information you require.
 This will enable us to provide an appropriate and accurate response to your request, should you wish to narrow the scope and re-submit your request.

 Your enquiry has been processed according to the Freedom of Information Act (FOIA) 2000.
-If you are unhappy with our response, you may request an internal review with our Internal Review Officer by contacting them, within two months of receipt of our final response to your FOI request , as follows:
+If you are unhappy with our response, you may request an internal review with our Internal Review Officer by contacting them, within two months of receipt of our final response to your Freedom of Information (FOI) request , as follows:

 Internal Review Officer